wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/picking-control-strategy.rst

 There are two fundamental types of mechanism controller that we will cover here:

 .. note:: These are not strict definitions - some control strategies are not easily classifiable and incorporate elements of both feedforward and feedback controllers.
-However, it is still a useful distinction in most cases.
+However, it is still a useful distinction in most FRC applications.

 **Feedforward control** (or "open-loop control") refers to the class of algorithms which incorporate knowledge of how the mechanism under control is *expected* to operate.
 Using this "model" of operation, the control input is chosen to make the mechanism get close to where it should be.